-Despite half of the members of the NC are independent, the Board is satisfied that sufficient measures have been put in place to ensure all matters are deliberated independently and objectively by the NC.
-This includes that no business shall be transacted by the NC without a quorum of meeting, of which should be formed by at least two (2) members, including at least one (1) independent director.
-The decision recommended by the NC would be submitted for the Board's endorsement before implementation.
+Since the majority of the members of the NC are independent, the Board is satisfied that sufficient measures have been put in place to ensure that all matters are deliberated independently and objectively by the NC.
+This includes that the prohibition of business to be transacted by the NC without a quorum of meeting, of which should be formed by at least two (2) members, including at least one (1) independent director.
+The recommendation by the NC would be submitted for the Board's endorsement before implementation.